Detroit's Silverdome still standing after implosion attempt

 And then ... nothing.
 As the smoke cleared, Detroit's famed Silverdome was still standing.

 Explosions went off Sunday at 8:30 a.m.
-The mayor's office in Pontiac, where the Silverdome is located, did not immediately respond to CNN's request for comment on exactly what happened.
+The mayor's office in Pontiac, where the Silverdome is located, said it had been informed by the company responsible for the demolition that only the kicker charges detonated, meaning the implosion did not take place.

+"Although we're waiting for a final assessment from the Adamo Group, we have been informed by them that eight shape charges didn't go off on the main columns," Mayor Deirdre Waterman said in a statement.

+Waterman praised the camaraderie of those who had gathered to share their memories of the Silverdome.
+"It was great to see so many people who came out to witness what was expected to be a partial implosion of the upper metal ring of the Silverdome as the start of an estimated 9 -- 12 month process of demolition," she said.

 An official at the Silverdome site told CNN affiliate WDIV the implosion did not go according to plan.
 Explosives were placed on each of the steel beams that support the Silverdome's upper ring.
 The blasts were intended to break the beams and cause the colossal ring to come crashing down, WDIV reported.